sadaigm/ai-as-agent/README.md

     This feature simplifies the process of integrating external APIs, making it easier for users to enhance the functionality of their AI agents with minimal effort.

+- **AI Workflows**: A visual workflow editor that allows users to create complex AI pipelines by connecting agents and tools in a flowchart-like interface.

+  - **Workflow Canvas**: Drag and drop interface for creating workflows.
+  - **Node Configuration**: Configure inputs and outputs for each node in the workflow.
+  - **Workflow Execution**: Execute workflows and view the results in real-time.
+  - **Variable Substitution**: Pass data between nodes using variable references.
+  - **Global Variables**: Define variables that can be used across the entire workflow.

     ## Multi Agent Management

 - **Multiple Agents Management**: Users can create multiple agents and view the list of available agents in the Agent list view.
 Users can view, add, edit, and delete agents.